mathcbc/minusGAN/README.md

 <img src='https://github.com/mathcbc/minusGAN/blob/master/results/X_Y_train.png' width=250/>

-and we wan to generate a dataset which is from the dataset X but not from the dataset Y, like the set operation of X minus Y.
+and we want to generate a dataset which is from the dataset X but not from the dataset Y, like the set operation of X minus Y.

 What **minusGAN** generated are